 “The Canadian psychiatrist, Professor Wendell Watters, has linked these sexual prohibitions to undermining contentment and sexual health in his book, Deadly Doctrine.
 He argues the evidence is that faiths promote sexual ignorance, guilt and suffering.

-… it could be that more paedophiles are attracted to being priests than other vocations rather than celibacy manufacturing paedophiles out of men who entered priesthood with more normal sexual appetites.
-One can only speculate for there is no evidence either way.
-But clearly, celibacy has not come out well of the whole paedophile disaster.”
+… it could be that more paedophiles are attracted to being priests than other vocations rather than celibacy manufacturing paedophiles out of men who entered priesthood with more normal sexual appetites.”

 Celibacy might not cause anything.
 But the surface link has long been made in punter’s minds.